claire-fletcher/advent-of-code/README.md

 >
 > Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

+## 2024 Goals
+- Create a selection of modules in a library to be used each year
+- Continue using python

 ## 2023 Goals

 - Complete more AoC than previous year:)